13 Summer Safety Tips for Dogs

-Summer is a great time to go out and have fun with your dog, but there are a few hazards to watch out for.
-Keep these safety tips in mind this summer to help keep your dog safe:
+Summer is a great time to go out and have fun with your dog, but there are a few things to watch out for.
+Keep these 13 summer safety tips for dogs in mind to help keep your dog safe.

 1. Give Your Dog Plenty of Water & Shade

 If you’re going to be outside for long periods of time with your dog this summer make sure they have a nice shady spot to rest in and plenty of water.

 Dog’s can’t regulate heat as well as us, so it’s not as easy for them to stay cool.
 Prolonged heat exposure puts them at risk for developing heat stroke.

 Too much heat and humidity can be hazardous to your dogs health, so if you’re not comfortable outside because it’s too hot it’s also too hot for your dog.
 On those really hot days it’s safer to keep your dog entertained inside.

 2. Use a Kiddie Pool or Sprinkler to Keep Cool

 Does your dog love the water?
 Fill up a kiddie pool with water for your pup to cool off in.
 I suggest picking up a plastic one, since their nails can tear the softer ones.
 Don’t have a kiddie pool?
 Plenty of dogs enjoy playing with the hose or sprinklers.

 3. Avoid Prolonged Exposure to Hot Sand & Pavement

 Avoid prolonged exposure to sand and hot asphalt – it can burn your dogs paws.
 In the summer try to walk your dog in the morning or evening when the pavement isn’t so hot.
 If you walk during the day stick to grassy or wooded areas.